 Note: This page is constantly being updated.
 Please visit regularly for the most recent information.
+If you are looking for the most recent Canadian travel restrictions and updates, click here!
+You can also read VisaPlace’s statement on operating during the pandemic.

 Update 4/1: New immigrants have been stopped from coming to Prince Edward Island under the provincial nominee program until further notice because of the COVID-19 outbreak.